 I am Sergio Sayago.
 As of September 2019, I am a faculty member at Universitat de Lleida (UdL), based in its new (2018) Campus Universitari Igualada – UdL.
 I hold a PhD Cum Laude in Computer Science / Human-Computer Interaction by Universitat Pompeu Fabra (UPF, 2009).
 I hold two degrees in Software Engineering by UPF (2002, 2004).
 I have worked thus far at five universities: University of Barcelona (2016-19), UdL (2014-16; 2019 – now), UC3M (2012-14), University of Dundee (2010-12) and UPF (2004-10).
 I am a Computer Scientist with a strong interest in the human side of digital technologies.

 RESEARCH: My principal research interests are in Human-Computer Interaction / Digital Technologies and Ageing from an Ethnographic approach.
 My vision of Computer Science is about what people (can) do with computers.
-Computers are no longer only just for computation, and end-users are the key measure of the success or failure of most of those digital technologies designed to be used by humans.
+In my view, computers are, in a broad sense, no longer only just for computation, and end-users are the key measure of the success or failure of most of those digital technologies designed to be used by humans.
 Hence my interest in Human-Computer Interaction.
-Despite the central role of users in Human-Computer Interaction, an ever-increasing ageing population, and the fact that all of us will eventually grow older, older people have largely been overlooked in Human-Computer Interaction until relatively recently (2000s, approx).
+Despite the central role of people in Human-Computer Interaction, an ever-increasing ageing population, and the fact that all of us will eventually grow older, older people have largely been overlooked in Human-Computer Interaction research until relatively recently (2000s, approx).
 A key tenet of Human-Computer Interaction is to know your user/s, the task/s they carry out and the context/s where users interact with technologies.
-Ethnography, which is is widely seen as a research method – I see it more as a way of knowing, doing research and living – enables us to develop a profound understanding of these three key issues.
+Ethnography, which is is widely seen as a research method – I see it more as a way of knowing and living – enables us to develop a profound understanding of these three key issues.

-RESEARCH CONTRIBUTIONS: Within Human-Computer Interaction, we always strive to have an impact on people – beyond citations.
+RESEARCH CONTRIBUTIONS: Within Human-Computer Interaction, we always strive, or should do, in my view, to have an impact on people – beyond citations.
 My research, which adopts an ethnographic approach, has contributed to improve some aspects of the lives of most of my participants.
 By teaching (in Barcelona, Dundee and Madrid thus far) older people interested in technologies how to use computers over extended periods of time, I have enabled them to feel (and be) more social and digitally included.
 By observing and talking to them while using digital technologies, my participants have shaped my research agenda, taking on a central role in my activities and contributions.
 My research has introduced a change of paradigm (from Human Factors to Social Actors) and a methodological approach (ethnography, which has become more mature over time and evolved into a ‘turn to community’) to Human-Computer Interaction research with older people.
 Much research in this field regards older adults as individuals with a set of declines in need of help, and has typically been conducted in laboratory conditions or by using surveys.
 After years of ethnographic research in adult educational centers and computer clubhouses with active and motivated older people with different cultural backgrounds, my research has introduced an alternative view of older adults in HCI.
-Older people might aspire to be active, ordinary, social and independent computer users.
-These contributions are mostly ‘theoretical‘ or conceptual, which are of paramount importance to frame the design and development of technologies, and understand technology use and surrounding issues.
-These contributions have thus far paved the way for worth playing digital games, in which older people can both play and create their own games, and suggestions for improving guidelines and techniques for web accessibility.
+Older people, who do have a set of age-related declines in functional abilities, might aspire to be active, ordinary, social and independent computer users.
+These contributions are mostly theoretical or conceptual.
+Theory is very important in engineering and sciences, in general, and in HCI, in particular, since they enable us to frame the design and development of technologies, and understand technology use and surrounding issues.
+In more practical terms, these contributions have thus far paved the way for worth playing digital games, in which older people can both play and create their own games, and suggestions for improving guidelines and techniques for web accessibility.
+These contributions have also deepened current understanding of the relationship between computer programming and older people, and devise ways of making computer programming more appealing and meaningful to them.

 RESEARCH PLAN: My long-term research goals are to understand and improve ageing (and living) with existing digital technologies, and to bring insights developed from ethnographic studies to help in the design of technological tools that will be a good fit for people who use them.
 I aim to keep pushing the boundaries of HCI research with (and for) older people.
 I am currently looking into (a) Conversational User Experience, mostly (embodied) voice assistants and chatbots; (b) Computer Programming for All, programming learning experiences; and (c) Human-AI interaction, exploring AI as a design material and trust.
+I am also very interested in Cultural HCI.
+I am looking into older people’s experiences of digital use from a cultural perspective, and the extent to which HCI has addressed culture thus far.
 I also aim to understand better the role of ethnography (in its different versions: sensory, online, …) to understand technology use by older people and make methodological contributions to HCI.
 To achieve this goal, it is my conviction that interdisciplinary research is of the utmost importance.
-I am very fortunate to be able to collaborate with colleagues from different areas, from Computer Science and Sociology to Psychology and Communication, at the universities of – I intend to keep this list growing – Abertay (Scotland), Monash (Australia), UPF, UOC & UB (Spain), College Dublin (Ireland).
+I am very fortunate to be able to collaborate with colleagues from different areas, from Computer Science and Sociology to Psychology, Information, and Communication, at the universities of – I intend to keep this list growing – Abertay (Scotland), Monash (Australia), UPF, UOC & UB (Spain), College Dublin (Ireland).
 I am also open to collaborations and very willing to work with other user groups, as doing so can (and should) allow me to achieve my research objectives, and satisfy my scientific curiosity.

-LECTURING PROJECT / PHILOSOPHY: My lecturing project for the next 5-10 years aims to explore the role of potentially more human technologies (e.g., voice assistants) and methodological approaches with an active participation of the students (e.g., peer teaching and assessment) in teaching Computer Science in the classrooms of universities of the 21st century.
-I have highlighted classrooms because I consider that much of the value of higher education and universities lies in the interactions between faculty and students.
+LECTURING PROJECT / PHILOSOPHY: Putting my students first is the hallmark of my teaching philosophy.
+My lecturing project for the next 5-10 years aims to explore the role of potentially more human technologies, namely smartphone-based voice assistants, which students wear in their pockets all the time, and methodological approaches with an active participation of the students, i.e.s peer teaching and assessment, in teaching Computer Science in the classrooms of universities of the 21st century.
+I have highlighted classrooms, either physical, virtual, or hybrid ones, because I consider that much of the value of higher education and universities lies in the interactions between faculty and students.
+The relevance of interaction (and therefore, communication) is particularly evident in times of social distancing (COVID-19).
 I believe that higher education is deeply intertwined with digital technologies, and the classroom of the future should make the most of them.
 Society changes and universities should change accordingly.
 We no longer live in the Industrial Revolution.
-I also consider that students should play a central role in their own education, and therefore my courses are for my students, not for me (the lecturer).
+Our students – at least, those in Computer Science – have grown up with digital technologies and expect to use them everywhere.
+I also consider that students should play a central role in their own education, because the courses / modules are for them, not for us (the lecturer).
+We – the lecturers – are not the owners of the modules we teach.
+This impacts on how I design the curricula of the modules and the activities I conduct as a lecturer.
+I ask myself what my students should do to learn and how I can facilitate it.
+I do so by providing them with frequent and constructive feedback, establishing an open relationship, and playing active roles, from sage on the stage to guide on their side, among other aspects.
 I also believe that ‘teaching is to learn twice‘.
-Hence, I introduce activities in my classes wherein students play a very active role, such as ‘teacher for a day’, or engage in activities within the context of the flipped classroom – to make the most of my interactions with my students in class.
+Hence, I introduce activities in my classes wherein students play a very active role, such as ‘teacher for a day’, or engage in activities within the context of the flipped classroom – to make the most of my interactions with my students.

 CAREER: I have developed my academic career at 5 universities (4 in Spain, 1 in Scotland), with two competitive post-doctoral fellowships (Beatriu de Pinós, acceptance rate 25%; Alliance 4 Universities, best young doctors to four top Spanish universities – UC3M, UAM, UAB, UPF.
 I have also worked as a visiting lecturer (6 years) in 3 universities.
 The international mobility could have been wider without the teaching load associated with temporal contracts.